waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Current Status: Blocked - Main Quest Progression Halted
 - **Primary Blockers:** I cannot get SURF or the 'special medicine' for the sick Ampharos.
 All main quest paths are blocked.
 - **Strongest Lead:** A Teacher in the Olivine Pokémon Center mentioned a person in Cianwood City with a rare Pokémon.
 This strongly implies the 'special medicine' is in Cianwood, which requires SURF to reach.
-- **Current Plan:** Systematically re-explore all accessible areas to find a new lead, an overlooked NPC, or a hidden item that could lead to SURF.
-I am currently executing a systematic exploration plan for Olivine City.
+- **Current Plan:** Systematically explore the Olivine Lighthouse to find a way to the top.

 # My Custom Toolkit: Philosophy & Tools